flaf/miscellaneous/puppet/modules/repository/README.md

 ## Parameters and default values

-Only `url` and `src` parameters have default values which are the values used above.
+Only `url`, `src` and `apt_key_fingerprint` parameters have default values which are the values used above.
 The `pinning_version` has not relevant default value (it's `undef`) and you must provide a relevant value explicitly.
 The string value `'none'` is special and means "no pinning".